Data modeling is the process of organizing and mapping data using simplified diagrams, symbols, and text to represent data associations and flow.

 Database architecture and data modeling align when new systems are integrated into an existing system, as part of the overall architecture.
 With data modeling, it’s possible to compare data from two systems and integrate smoothly.

-Snowflake’s platform is ANSI SQL-compliant, allowing customers to leverage a wide selection of SQL modeling tools.
+The Snowflake’s platform is ANSI SQL-compliant, allowing customers to leverage a wide selection of data modeling tools tailored to specific needs and purposes.
 Snowflake also has introduced a VARIANT data type for semi-structured data storage (AVRO, JSON, XML, Parquet, and others).
 Also, with the Oracle SQL Developer Modeler (SDDM), developers can now more easily re-engineer or reconstruct Snowflake databases.